andygello555/sttp/README.md

 You can either run the `sttp` interpreter from the `src/` directory, or by creating an executable that can be run later.
 You can provide the interpreter with the following inputs:

+- Interactively using the new REPL mode.
+This is entered by not supplying any arguments.
 - An `.sttp` file containing `sttp` source code.
 - The root of a directory containing `.sttp` files to run as a TestSuite.
 - Raw `sttp` code to execute from the terminal.
 E.g. `./sttp '$print("Hello World!");'`

 #### Prerequisites

-You must have `go 1.17` installed.
+You must have `go 1.17` (or later) installed.

 #### Running from the `src/` directory